curt-labs/API/README.md

   - XML rendering powered by [encoding/xml](http://golang.org/pkg/encoding/xml/)
   - MySQL Persistence using [mymysql](https://github.com/ziutek/mymysql)
   - ACES Compliant vehicle lookup with product groups

 --------
 Endpoints
 ---------
 ---------

+> Note: this application is still in heavy development and all endpoints/objects have the potential to change at any time.

 > You can view example endpoints for all of the routes in the index_test.go file.